 Spawning walleyes in the spring is a fantastic sight to behold.
+Every year mature walleyes gather in the shallow hard, sandy bottoms to create the next generation of fish.

 Then, when the swiftly flowing waters reach around 43-degrees, the frisky walleyes are ready to get their game on!